Error files are deemed collectively as

 Accounts (count in past 24h) is a multi-select picker where you can choose one or more accounts to review.
 If you have many accounts, you can search by typing into the field to limit the account list further.
 You are presented the account nickname, the account number and the number of problem files found in the last 24 hours.

 Problem File Types is a multi-select picker where you can choose one or more of the problem types to review.
 By default, all three problem types are chosen, but you can limit this by clearing the undesirable types out.
-There are three choices of problem file types: Infected, Error and Unscannable.
+There are three choices of problem file types: Matching, Error and Unclassifiable.

 Date Range is a date/time calendar with presets where you can select the specific time range to evaluate.
 By default, the time selected is the last 24 hours.